-Given the small sample size, we use an unbalanced panel for Figure A.5.
+Given the small sample size, we use an unbalanced panel for Figure A.5 and compare Minijobbers to all other mothers.
+The outcomes reflect information at the time of the annual survey responses, which varies in its distance to birth.
 The patterns are less smooth but qualitatively similar when we use a reduced sample after balancing the panel.